scofennell/bananas/README.md

-# clinic
+# bananas
-A WordPress plugin for running a medical clinic.
+A WordPress plugin for integrating with MailChimp.